UnderprotectionDev/motion-animations/README.md

 # Animations with Motion

-A collection of animation examples using Framer Motion in Next.js, showcasing various animation techniques and hooks.
+A collection of animation examples using Motion in Next.js, showcasing various animation techniques and hooks.

 ## 🎯 Features